 Report Filters

-The Update status report defined in can take one of two forms:
+The mariner must be able to select the report filter to be one of the following:

 A report detailing the status of all datasets within the System Database of the ECDIS for the appropriate type (ENC or ENP).
 This shows the status of the datasets with respect to the date contained in the S-128 dataset of the last update for each data server’s service installed.

 A report detailing the status of each S-100 dataset along a predefined section of a route contained within the ECDIS.